VisualFP/docs/SA/design_concept/content/poc/type_inference.typ

   @constraint-language.]

 2. *Unification*: #[Next, the unification algorithm tries to find a solution for the unification variables that satisfy all constraints.
-If it succeeds, A concrete type can be assigned to each unification variable.
+If it succeeds, a concrete type can be assigned to each unification variable.

   The algorithm is based on Prolog, as described by Prof. Dr.